iterorganization/SimDB/docs/design.md

 If an IDS has been populated with data, there are several data quantities that must be assigned values: the ids_properties and code structures.
 Additionally, if ids_properties/homogeneous_time is set to the value 1, the array time must be  filled with values other than the missing value.

 Data that originates from pre-existing IDS files and are used as inputs to the workflow model needs not be tested as they are not the results of the workflow.
-However, these need to be identified (whole IDS objects and specific individual IDS data entities) to the validation testing routines so they can be skipped over.
+However, these need to be identified (whole IDS objects and specific individual IDS data entities) to the validation testing routines, so they can be skipped over.
 It is simpler to identify only the specific IDS objects that need be tested.

 ### Initialisation